gabrieldarezzo/colorizzar/README.md

 ### TODO-LIST:
   - *Create a plugin in JS consume colorizzar and show in realtime result
-  - Add DockBlock in all methods
+  - (done) Add DockBlock in all methods
   - Improve tests (check if has new rgb in image created instead just check if file is created)
-  - Improve ChangeColor.php SOLID
+  - (done) Improve ChangeColor.php SOLID

 '*
 1 - Hash create by upload image